 - There's a BBC Macbeth, made in 1997 and starring James Frain and Ray Winstone, set in A PRESENT DAY SLUM!

-- Choujinki Metalder is Android Kikaider SET IN THE The Eighties WITH A World War II BACKDROP!
+- Choujinki Metalder is Android Kikaider SET IN THE The '80s WITH A World War II BACKDROP!

 - Channel Four again, Macbeth IN MODERN DAY SCOTLAND, ONLY IT'S STILL AN INDEPENDENT COUNTRY!

-- Long before Shakepeare Re Told The BBC did a version of Twelfth Night IN THE MID 20TH CENTURY!
+- The BBC did a version of Twelfth Night IN THE MID 20TH CENTURY!
 WITH SEBASTIAN AND VIOLA AS ILLEGAL IMMIGRANTS!

 - Law & Order: UK.
 With its episodes based off of episodes from the original series, not only did the dialogue need to be "translated" into British English, it needed to be updated to reflect modern times—technology, cultural references, etc.